 Domestic Violence Shelter and Services, Inc. stands in solidarity with all those working to end racial injustice and intersecting oppressions.
 We further affirm our continued commitment to creating and embracing meaningful change guided by our vision of a just society.

 Following the recommendations of the Department of Health and Human Services and the CDC, we are temporarily closing our Open Gate location.
-Our 3 Vintage Values Resale Shops have reopened with limited hours, Monday-Saturday 10am-5pm.
+Our Castle Street and Monkey Junction Vintage Values Resale Shops will be open, Monday-Saturday 10am-5pm.
 Our College Road Vintage Values Resale Shop will be open Monday-Saturday 10am-6pm.
 Direct services, including emergency shelter, will continue with our staff following public healthcare safety guidelines.
 We are monitoring the latest advisories and consulting with resource professionals as we continue to update our response and time- frames.
 Thank you for your understanding and support during this time.

 If you need immediate assistance, please call 910-343-0703 or 911.